vyatkin0/cloudpayments/README.md

 # cloudpayments
 Example of an online store that accepts paymets using russian cloudservice.ru service.

-Solution is based on ASN.NET CORE, EF Core, and AngularJS.
+Solution is based on ASP.NET CORE, Entity Framework Core, and AngularJS.

 These are generic installation instructions.
 1. Edit database connection string in file appsettings.json